-All students have the opportunity to take the EPQ which is worth half an A Level.
-This course provides a good preparation for applications to highly selective universities.
-Further information can be found in this booklet.
-The taught skills for the EPQ are covered in the carousel, which is part of our core curriculum in the Sixth Form.
+All students can take the Extended Project Qualification (EPQ) which is worth half an A Level.
+This course provides excellent preparation for applications to highly selective universities.
+The taught skills for the EPQ are covered in the Life Skills Carousel, which is part of our core curriculum in the Sixth Form.
 All students can sign up to take the Extended Project Qualification towards the end of the Autumn Term of the Lower Sixth.
-Some of the other electives also lead to external qualifications; details can be found later in this booklet.
+Some of the other electives also lead to external qualifications; details of these courses can be found